Dovidc/ListIt/README.md

 # ListIt

 ListIt is a dual-platform marketplace application with a Node/Express backend, a modular web frontend, and a native SwiftUI iOS client that reuses the shared JavaScript core.
 The repository roots contain documentation and tooling to help you stand up each surface.
+(Minor edit to trigger macOS CI.)

 ## Getting Started on macOS